PascualMeritaTorres/Deep-Learning-Music-Recommendation-System/README.md

 </details>

-## Repo Structure
+## Repository Structure
 <details>
 <summary><b>🔨 Structure</b></summary>

 ```
 │
+├── CRNN_Model
+│   ├── dataset                           <- Stores the dataset files
+│   ├── evaluation                        <- Script to evaluate the model
+│   ├── models                            <- Stores the pre-trained machine learning models
+│   ├── preprocessing                     <- Scripts to preprocess data
+│   ├── robustness_studies                <- Scripts to assess the model robustness
+│   ├── training                          <- Scripts to train the model
+│   └── README.md                         <- Detailed instructions to train the model or receive music recommendations
+│
-├── Dataset-Creation-And-Preprocessing
+├── Dataset_Creation_And_Preprocessing
 │   ├── notebooks                         <- The necessary notebooks to extract and modify Spotify data
 │   ├── our_data                          <- Where the dataset will be stored
 │   └── README.md                         <- Detailed Instructions to prepare the Spotify data
 │
+├── Images
+│   └── system_design.jpg                 <- Illustration of the overall system design and architecture
 │
-├── CRNN-Model
+├── Recommendations
-│   ├── models                            <- Stores the pre-trained machine learning models
+│   ├── app.py                            <- Code that runs the web-app
-│   ├── preprocessing                     <- Scripts to preprocess data
+│   ├── recommendations.py                <- Script that the app.py uses to give recommendations.
+Can be used as a stand-alone file too
 │   ├── split                             <- Includes the data split used
 │   ├── test_songs                        <- Dummy-songs used for testing the models
-│   ├── training                          <- Scripts to train the model
 │   └── README.md                         <- Detailed instructions to train the model or receive music recommendations
 │
-├── Short-ChunkCNNRes-Model
+├── Short_ChunkCNNRes_Model
+│   ├── evaluation                        <- Script to evaluate the model
 │   ├── models                            <- Stores the pre-trained machine learning models
 │   ├── preprocessing                     <- Scripts to preprocess data
-│   ├── split                             <- Includes the data split used
-│   ├── test_songs                        <- Dummy-songs used for testing the models
+│   ├── robustness_studies                <- Scripts to assess the model robustness
 │   ├── training                          <- Scripts to train the model
 │   └── README.md                         <- Detailed instructions to train the model or receive music recommendations
-│
-├── Recommendations
-│   ├── models                            <- Stores the pre-trained machine learning models
-│   ├── preprocessing                     <- Scripts to preprocess data
-│   ├── split                             <- Includes the data split used
-│   ├── test_songs                        <- Dummy-songs used for testing the models
-│   ├── training                          <- Scripts to train the model
-│   └── README.md                         <- Detailed instructions to train the model or receive music recommendations
 |
-├── README.md                             <- The document you are currently reading, written for developers to replicate
+└── README.md                             <- The document you are currently reading, written for developers to replicate
-|                                         the environment used in the research project
+                                             the environment used in the research project
-|
-└── requirements.txt                      <- The packages that must be installed

 ```